THEOplayer/react-native-theoplayer/doc/custom-ios-framework.md

-# React Native THEOplayer - custom 4.x THEOplayer portal build for iOS
+# React Native THEOplayer 1.x + custom 4.x THEOplayer portal build for iOS

-To use a custom THEOplayerSDK xcframework for iOS, you need to change the dependency of the react-native-package on the THEOplayerSDK-basic pod into a dependency on a custom xcframework build.
+1.x versions of react-native-theoplayer work with 4.x versions of the iOS THEOplayer SDK (THEOplayerSDK-basic).
+If you need a specific feature like Google IMA, Goolge DAI or Chromecast, you need to use a custom THEOplayerSDK xcframework for iOS and change the dependency of the react-native-package on the THEOplayerSDK-basic pod into a dependency on that custom xcframework build.

+__This does not apply to 2.x versions of react-native-theoplayer__, because they rely on the 5.x series of the native iOS THEOplayer SDK (THEOplayerSDK-core).
+Making use of additional features is in that case done by adding specific feature flags to the react-native-theoplayer.json file, which results in loading additional integrations onto the SDK.

+The next sections discuss how to __add a custom 4.x xcframework to a react-native-theoplayer 1.x setup__:

 ## Generate/download custom THEOplayerSDK.xcframework
 Create in your application's ios folder a new folder named TheoSDK, to store the custom xcframeworks (**[YourApplicationFolder]/ios/TheoSdk**).
 This should be at the same level as the Podfile of your application (**[YourApplicationFolder]/ios/Podfile**)